Lesson 5 of 19

 • Use the Privacy.com card named "Vultr VPS"

-• Set the Privacy.com spending limit to $30/month (covers VPS + backups)
+• Set the Privacy.com spending limit to $40/month (covers VPS + backups with a small buffer)

 2. Save this login in Bitwarden "OpenClaw" folder